 - Oversee the functioning of the Corporation's ROC and its processes.
 Notwithstanding the foregoing, the responsibility of establishing and assessing the principal risks of the Corporation and their parameters remains with the Board.
 A senior manager of the Corporation is responsible for the ROC and provides a presentation, periodically, to the Committee.

 - Monitor, and make recommendations to the Board in connection with, emerging trends and regulatory initiatives regarding the Committee’s role and responsibilities.

 - The Committee shall meet at least three times per year and may meet more often if required.

 - The Chair of the Board, the CEO and the CFO shall be entitled to attend all meetings of the Committee unless they are requested by the Committee not to do so.

 - The quorum necessary for the transaction of business at Committee meetings shall be two Members.

 - The Committee may meet in person or by telephone and may pass resolutions in lieu of a meeting, provided such resolutions are signed by every Member.

 - The Committee shall have the authority to engage external advisors, as it deems appropriate, to assist the Committee in the performance of its duties.
-Such external advisors may attend meetings of the Committee at the request of the Committee.
-The Corporation shall cover the costs of such advisors.
+The Committee shall set the compensation for such external advisor and the Corporation shall cover the costs of such advisors.